mikegreiner/tv-indicator-bitcoin-cycles/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## Support